bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/ANSWERS.md

 3. Why is 3D performance so much higher with a graphics card than without?
-A graphics card can handle vector math, which is critical in 3D performance.
+GPUs have massively parallel architecture, which can better handle computations like vector math/etc., that are critical in 3D performance.

 4. Suggest the role that graphics cards play in machine learning: